-b) Write a JAVA program to check a person is eligible for vote or not using user defined exception a) Write a java program to create a java thread using extending Thread Class and Runnable Interface?
+- a) Write a java program to handle predefined exceptions in java? - b) Write a JAVA program to check a person is eligible for vote or not using user defined exception

 Write a JAVA program to create an abstract class named Shape that contains two integers and an empty method named printArea().
 Provide three classes named Rectangle, Triangle and Circle such that each one of the classes extends the class Shape.
 Each one of the classes contains only the method printArea() that prints the area of the given Shape.